JanSharp/inserter-throughput-lib/readme.md

 ### estimate_inserter_speed

 Snaps belt speeds and vectors to valid 1/256ths, because they are all related to MapPositions.
-Does not modify the given definition however.
+Does not modify the given definition table however.

 **Parameters**